 The Family Property Act

-As a general rule, family property includes any real or personal property owned by one or both spouses, or by one or both spouses and a third person, at the time an application is made under the Act.
+Under the Act, as a general rule, family property includes any real or personal property owned by one or both spouses, or by one or both spouses and a third person.
 It also includes any property that one or both spouses have an interest or benefit in.
 Real property includes land and anything attached to the land, such as buildings.
-Personal property includes moveable objects like household goods, jewelry and cars.
+Personal property includes moveable objects like household goods, jewellery and cars.
 Family property also includes such things as business interests, pensions and bank accounts.

-The value of property acquired before the spousal relationship began – other than the family home and household goods – is exempt from distribution unless a court orders otherwise.
+The value of property acquired before the spousal relationship began – other than the family home and household goods – is generally exempt from distribution.
 This means that the value of that property at the time the spousal relationship began would not be divided under the Act.
 The spouse who owned the property would receive the property or the amount that it was worth at the start of the spousal relationship.
 Any increase in the value of the property since that time could, however, be divided under the Act.

-A court could reject a claim that certain property was exempt if the court was satisfied that the exemption would be unfair.
-In addition to the considerations discussed under exceptions, the court will also consider…
+A court could reject a claim that certain property is exempt if the court is satisfied that the exemption would be unfair.
+In addition to the considerations discussed above, the court will also consider…

 - contributions of any kind by one spouse to the other spouse, their children or property

-- contributions of any kind to acquiring, maintaining, improving or using exempt property
+- contributions of any kind used to acquire, maintain, improve or use exempt property

 - the value of other property that is available for distribution